okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 #### Data Retention Changes

-Okta will soon make system log data available for six months.
-This data is generated from `/api/v1/events` or Okta SDK `EventsAPIClient`.
+Okta is changing system log data retention.
+System log data is available from `/api/v1/events` or Okta SDK `EventsAPIClient`.

+* For orgs created before July 17th, data will be retained for 6 months.
+* For orgs created on and after July 17th, data will be retained for 3 months.

-This data retention policy starts:
+The new data retention policy starts:

-* June 7 for preview orgs
+* June 7 for existing preview orgs
-* July 17 for production orgs
+* July 17 for existing production orgs

 Preview and production orgs created on July 17 and later will retain this log data for three months.

-For the full data retention policy, see our [Data Retention Policy](https://help.okta.com).
+For the full data retention policy, see our [Data Retention Policy](https://support.okta.com/help/Documentation/Knowledge_Article/Okta-Data-Retention-Policy).

 You can export data before Okta deletes it.
 We recommend using Security Information and Event Management (SIEM) technology or Okta's API. <!-- OKTA-125424 -->